Knights Templar (Freemasonry): Grand Conclave of England

 Templar masonry in England entered a new era in 1791, with the formation of its first Grand Conclave, with Thomas Dunckerley as Grand Master.
 At that time, there were eight known Templar encampments in England, the most senior being the Encampment of Redemption at York, and the Baldwyn encampment at Bristol, at whose request Dunckerley began his mission.
 Under his leadership, the number of encampments steadily grew until his death in 1795.
+Dunckerley's successor as Grand Master was Thomas Parkyns, 1st Baron Rancliffe.
 Stasis then followed, until in 1805 their Royal Patron, Duke of Kent, became Grand Master himself, re-energising the society and launching it into an era of growth and development.
 Dunckerley laid the foundation for this not only by promoting the order, but by standardising the ritual and insisting on proper record keeping.
 The Grand Conclave went into a period of decline between 1872 and 1895, when it was re-founded as the present day Great Priory of England and Wales.

 Administration

 Depending upon the geographical jurisdiction, the Knights Templar exist either as part of the York Rite or as an independent organization.
 Though the York Rite and the independent versions share many similarities there are key differences which are described below.

 Outside the York Rite, membership is by invitation only.
 Candidates are required to be Master Masons, and Royal Arch Masons, and to sign a declaration that they profess the Doctrine of the Holy and Undivided Trinity.
 In some Australian States, the requirement of being a Royal Arch Mason no longer applies.

+Within the British Federation of Le Droit Humain, candidates must be a Holy Royal Arch Mason for at least twelve months.
+Crucially, they do not have to profess the Doctrine of the Holy and Undivided Trinity, as this goes against the principles of the wider international Order.

 Local bodies of Knights Templar are known as Preceptories; local bodies of Knights of St Paul are known as Chapters; local bodies of Knights of Malta are known as Priories; all operate under a Grand or Great Priory, often with an intermediate level of Provincial Priories.
 Although some jurisdictions maintain a separate Great Priory of the Temple and Great Priory of Malta (as, for example, in England), the Grand Master and other officers of both Great Priories hold simultaneous equal office in both bodies.
 Three degrees are administered in this system: